PART ONE; DEVELOPING THE IDEA

 Interestingly enough this similarity predates my jump into D&D. If I’m honest it comes from playing RPG’s like Dragon Age: Origins, Oblivion, Skyrim, and, of course, older offerings.
 Here’s what my character sheets look like;

 The idea is to build a character type that can deal with the obstacles in their way, but not with consummate ease.
 By setting things like skills (for example research, literacy, two-handed weaponry… it all depends on your genre), feats (passive qualities which can be improved with work, e.g. strength, flexibility, intelligence) you can get an idea not only of how they will react but what they can do.
 Likewise, by setting things like their drive (the overall goal that pushes them through life), and their short-term goal (the thing motivating them through the story), as well as the overall ideal to which they subscribe you can begin to build a relationship with your character.

 Once you have a cast of viable main characters return to your initial ideas sheet and ask yourself which of these ideas fit best with the characters in question.
 How would they react to each situation?
 Are the needed motivations realistic?
 Will there be enough tension?

-Make a list of the top 3 ideas you have and note the pros, the cons, and the unique selling point for each of them.
+Make a list of the top 3 ideas you have and note the pros, the cons, and the unique selling point for each of them because it’s time for idea development.
 In all honesty, you’re most likely to end up with an idea that combines aspects of all three, or even one of your top 3 with some of the disqualified contenders.
 Roll with it; all you need is a viable idea to work with.
 Think of this as a malleable hypothesis – it will change as you go through the stages of plotting, writing, rewriting, and editing.

 All you need, at this point, is an idea that has 4 qualities;